 LastPass case: employee was hacked before invasion

-O LastPass shared new information about the hack that exposed passwords and other sensitive information of its users last December.
-On its official blog, the company confirmed that the incident happened after the personal computer of one of its engineers was hacked.
+O LastPass shared new information regarding the hack that exposed passwords and other sensitive information of its users last December.
+On its official blog, the company confirmed that the incident happened following the personal computer of one of its engineers was hacked.

 According to LastPass, criminals took advantage of another attack that affected service in August 2022 to invade the machine of one of its employees with access to the company’s cloud storage.
 This action, it is worth remembering, targeted the company’s development environment and the source code of its application.